Forward Controls Design ABC/R v3 Bolt Catch

 FB (forward biased) is for right hand users that wrap their left hand around the magazine well, and use their left thumb to press the bolt catch’s upper paddle.
 The FB version has the upper paddle shifted to the muzzle end to facilitate this reloading method.
 Incompatibilities:

 Standard (non-biased) upper paddle remains the same position as v1 and v2 ABC/R, its upper paddle isn’t biased towards the front or rear.

 RB (rearward biased) is for left hand users that use their extended left index finger to access the bolt catch paddles.
 The RB version has the upper paddle shifted to the butt stock end to make the upper paddle more accessible.

 The “butterfly” lower paddle’s horizontal extension increases the lower paddle’s surface area, but stops short of reaching the bottom of the bolt catch in order to create a stand off distance between the extension and an ambidextrous magazine catch’s lever.
 It is our opinion and observation that close proximity of two control surfaces is best avoided.
 The butterfly lower paddle has increased surface area, and doesn’t interfere with an ambi mag catch’s lever.

-Machined from billet 8620 alloy steel and heat treated with black nitrided finish.
+Machined from billet 8620 alloy steel, heat treated and finished with DLC.
 The ABC/R v3 is proudly designed and made in the USA.
 Starting from June 15, 2018, bolt catch roll pin, plunger and spring are included.

 For more info on the dimpled ABC/R-AA, please follow this link.